Scientific study shows how anthocyanin-rich foods like Haskapa could protect against risk.

 “The risk of dementia really starts to increase over age 70, and the take-home message is, when you are approaching 50 or just beyond, you should start thinking about a healthier diet if you haven't already," he said.

 So, increasing your flavonoid intake and, in particular, your anthocyanin intake seems a sensible step.
-And a simple addition to your diet makes it easy.

 - Paul F Jacques, Rhoda Au, Jeffrey B Blumberg, Gail T Rogers, Esra Shishtar.
 Long-term dietary flavonoid intake and risk of Alzheimer's disease and related dementias in the Framingham Offspring Cohort.
 The American Journal of Clinical Nutrition, 2020; DOI: 1093/ajcn/nqaa079